 There have been 2 revolutions in Kyrgyzstan in the last 15 years (the Tulip revolution in 2005 and the 2010 revolution).
 The first President of Kyrgyzstan after independence from the Soviet Union, Askar Akayev, remained in office until the Tulip Revolution in 2005, and the successor Kurmanbek Bakiev government was overthrown in 2010.
 President Atambayev was in office between 2011-2017, during which time the country transitioned from semi-presidential system to parliamentary system.
 There were protests with the allegation that this constitutional change was made to open the way for Atambayev to become prime minister.
 In 2017, when the leadership in Kyrgyzstan changed hands democratically for the first time, Sooronbay Jeenbekov, a former friend of Atambayev and a member of the Social Democratic Party (SDPK), became the new president.
 However, Jeenbekov later fell out with Atambayev, and Atambayev was subsequently investigated for corruption and was arrested.

 Despite being a member of the Shanghai Cooperation Organization and receiving support from Russia and China, in Kyrgyzstan, which is reported as one of the poorest countries in Asia, people are disgruntled due to corruption, the plundering of public funds, and the worsening of the economy due to COVID-19 pandemic.
 Such reasons and the ongoing power struggles has meant the continuation of the unstable situation in Kyrgyzstan.
-In the post-Soviet states, the problems of the democratic power transition continue to manifest themselves in unpredictable ways.
+In the post-Soviet states, the problems of the democratic power transition continue to manifest themselves.

 *This is the English translation of a Turkish language article that was published on 12 October 2020.